HTTP vs HTTPS: Understand the differences

 Symmetric key algorithms are computationally less intensive and are easy to carry out.

 Symmetric key algorithms are faster than the asymmetric ones.

 This method is best if you use encryption for messages or files which you alone intend to access, thus there is no need to create different keys.

 Public Key Cryptography

 Whereas the Public Key cryptography methods make use of two dissimilar but mathematically related keys.
 Unlike, to Secret key method, here each key performs a unique function.
 In this method anyone can encrypt the message but, but only the holder of the paired private key can decrypt it.

-This method is more secure than password because anyone who tries to access data needs to obtain both the private key and the corresponding passphrase to authenticate.
+This method is more secure than a password because anyone who tries to access data needs to obtain both the private key and the corresponding passphrase to authenticate.

 Provides stronger identity-checking through secret private keys.